Artificial fertilisers and biostimulants

 EC Fertiliser

-So-called EC fertilisers are regulated by the European Regulation on mineral (inorganic) fertilisers.
-They may circulate freely within the EU.
-Member States may only prohibit or limit them if they suspect there is a health risk or risk to the environment.
+Member states may only prohibit or limit EC fertilisers if they suspect there is a health risk or a risk to the environment.
 In such cases, the product is temporarily withdrawn pending a risk assessment study.

 Other inorganic fertilisers